 3. Single strand break repair (SSBR) involves different proteins and enzymes depending on the origin of the SSB (e.g., produced as an intermediate in excision repair or due to direct chemical insult) but the same general steps of repair are taken for all SSBs: detection, DNA end processing, synthesis, and ligation (Caldecott, 2014).
 Poly-ADP-ribose polymerase 1 (PARP1) detects and binds unscheduled SSBs (i.e., not deliberately induced during excision repair) and synthesizes PAR as a signal to the downstream factors in repair.
-PARP1 is not required to initiate SSBR for BER intermediates.
-The XRCC1 protein complex is then recruited to the site of damage and acts as a scaffold for proteins and enzymes required for repair.
-Depending on the nature of the damaged termini of the DNA strand, different enzymes are required for end processing to generate the substrates that DNA polymerase $\beta$ (Pol $\beta$ ; short patch repair) or Pol $\delta/\epsilon$ (long patch repair) can bind to synthesize over the gap.
+PARP1 is not required to initiate SSBR of BER intermediates.
+The XRCC1 protein complex is then recruited to the site of damage where a common DNA intermediate as BER was generated, and acts as a scaffold for proteins and enzymes required for repair.
+Depending on the nature of the damaged termini of the DNA strand, different enzymes are required for end processing to generate the substrates that DNA polymerase β (Pol β ; short patch repair) or Pol δ/ε (long patch repair) can bind to synthesize over the gap, although end processing is generally done by polynucleotide kinase.
 Synthesis in long-patch repair displaces a single stranded flap which is excised by flap endonuclease 1 (FEN1).
-In short-patch repair, the XRCC1/Lig3 $\alpha$ complex joins the two ends after synthesis.
+In short-patch repair, the XRCC1/Lig3 α complex joins the two ends after synthesis.
 In long-patch repair, the PCNA/Lig1 complex ligates the ends.
 (Caldecott, 2014).
 4. Double strand break repair (DSBR) is necessary to preserve genomic integrity when breaks occur in both strands of a DNA molecule.
-There are two major pathways for DSBR: homologous recombination

-(HR), which operates primarily during S phase in dividing cells, and nonhomologous end joining (NHEJ), which can function in both dividing and non-dividing cells (Teruaki Iyama and David M. Wilson III, 2013).
+There are two major pathways for DSBR: homologous recombination (HR), which operates primarily during the S phase of dividing cell types, and nonhomologous end joining (NHEJ), which can function in both dividing and non-dividing cell types.
+No repair occurs in the M phase (Teruaki Iyama and David M. Wilson III, 2013).
+DNA repair in mitosis is controversial (Mladenov et al., 2023).

+Complex lesions can be created by a single mutagen and can be more difficult to repair, as the mechanism behind how different repair pathways cooperate to address this is still unclear (Aleksandrov et al., 2018).
 In higher eukaryotes such as mammals, NHEJ is usually the preferred pathway for DNA DSBR.
-Its use, however, is dependent on the cell type, the gene locus, and the nuclease platform (Miyaoka et al., 2016).
+Its use, however, is dependent on the cell type, the gene locus, and the nuclelease platform (Miyakawa et al., 2016).
 The use of NHEJ is also dependent on the cell cycle; NHEJ is generally not the pathway of choice when the cell is in the late S or G2 phase of the cell cycle, or in mitotic cells when the sister chromatid is directly adjacent to the double-strand break (DSB) (Lieber et al., 2003).
 In these cases, the HR pathway is commonly used for repair of DSBs.
 Despite this, NHEJ is still used more commonly than HR in human cells.
 Classical NHEJ (C-NHEJ) is the most common NHEJ repair mechanism, but alternative NHEJ (alt-NHEJ) can also occur, especially in the absence of C-NHEJ and HR.